 HISTORY AND CITIZENSHIP EDUCATION Cycle One-Year One and Two

 The study of History enables students to become aware of the impact of the past in shaping the present.
 In order to understand the present, students study the evolution of societies over time, in order to understand how some societies have developed into their present state.
-In Cycle One-Year One, students explore the cultural, economic, political and territorial aspects from the first people to Ancient Greece, Rome and the Early Middle Ages.
+In Cycle One-Year One, students explore the cultural, economic, political and territorial aspects from prehistory to Mesopotamia, Ancient Greece, Rome and the Early Middle Ages.
 In Cycle One-Year Two, students further their study by exploring the Late Middle Ages, the Renaissance, European expansion and the French and Industrial Revolutions.

 GEOGRAPHY Cycle One-Year One and Two